tagn/knowledge-vault/TTRPG/Waking Realms/Sessions/Session 008.md

 - Our boat is the Good Fortune
 - Odemeus is the Captain of our ship
 - Vaelion beats the Captain at arm wrestling
-- We sail out towards
+- We sail out towards the Four-Fold sea and encounter some pirates.
+-